Art history has proven ruthlessly forgetful.

 These artists’ collections were successfully launched before new and appreciative audiences in both the museum and gallery worlds owing to real relationships.
 Warm introductions get attention.
 Scholarship, not hype, draws respect.
 We cherish our reputation.
 And we cherish holding artists’ reputations in trust.

 In short, Rediscovered Masters provides a completely new and dynamic system for reconnecting late career artists and artist estate collections with museum curators, gallerists, and collectors.
 As part of our focused mission, our Art Advisory Board is very selective — its members are sensitive to recognizing the highest accomplishments of visual expression.
 Once an artist is nominated by a board member, we vote.
 If an artist is accepted as a member, we become constantly proactive on their behalf, whereas most art websites are passive and reactive.
-We alert the most pertinent prospective exhibitors and buyers.
 We introduce the artist’s works to museum curators and gallerists who otherwise may never become aware of them.
 And, as part of that connection, the artist is armed with a veteran partner for successfully dealing with these new opportunities.

 Focusing where it matters